Without You (Badfinger song): Harry Nilsson version

-Background
+Background and history

 Harry Nilsson, at the time best known for his hit "Everybody's Talkin'" and for composing "One", recorded by Three Dog Night, heard Badfinger's recording of "Without You" at a party, and mistook it for a Beatles song.

 After realising it was not, he decided to cover the song for his 1971 album Nilsson Schmilsson.
+According to Breihan, "He wanted his version of the song to be a stark, heavy solo-piano thing, but [producer Richard] Perry convinced him to turn it into a grand, crashing, theatrical monster-ballad, complete with orchestra."
+Gary Wright, who worked with Badfinger on George Harrison's projects, played the piano.
+Also featured are Klaus Voormann (bass), Jim Keltner (drums) and John Uribe (acoustic guitar).
+The string and horn arrangements are by Paul Buckmaster.

+Commercial performance

 The single was released by RCA in the autumn of 1971, and it first charted on radio stations across the US in early December.
-"Without You" debuted at number 99 on the Billboard Hot 100 on 18 December 1971, and on its tenth week, in the chart dated 19 February 1972, started its four-week run at number one.
+"Without You" debuted at number 99 on the Billboard Hot 100 on 18 December 1971, and on its tenth week, in the chart dated 19 February 1972, started its four-week run at number one, as his only song to peak at that position.
 Billboard ranked it as the number-four single of 1972.
 The record topped Billboard's Easy Listening chart for five weeks.

-The record spent five weeks at number one on the UK Singles Chart, beginning on 11 March, eventually selling almost 800,000 copies.
+The record spent five weeks at number one on the UK singles chart, beginning on 11 March, eventually selling almost 800,000 copies.
 It went to number one in several other countries, including Australia (for five weeks), Ireland (two weeks) and New Zealand (two weeks).

+The single was re-released in 1976 where it went back to number one in Ireland for two weeks and peaked at #22 in the UK.